elamaran619/amazon-quicksight-user-guide/doc_source/sharing-a-dashboard.md

 After you share a dashboard, you can review the other users or groups that have access to it\.
 You can also revoke access to the dashboard, or remove yourself from it\.

+You can also embed interactive dashboards in websites and apps\.
+For more information, see [Embedding Amazon QuickSight Dashboards](embedding-dashboards.md)\.

 **Topics**
 + [View the Users Sharing the Dashboard](#view-users-dashboard)
 + [Share an Existing Dashboard](#share-a-dashboard)